-Asheville is a wonderful destination for anyone who loves little mountain towns that feel isolated from the rest of the world in the very best way.
+Asheville is a wonderful destination for anyone who loves little mountain towns and feels isolated from the rest of the world in the very best way.
 With a population of just over 92,000, Asheville isn’t that tiny, but it sure feels that way, all while offering plenty for visitors to do.

 There are lots of things to do in Asheville.
-Take a drive on the Blue Ridge Parkway while you’re in town to take a look at some of the highest peaks east of the Mississippi.
+Driving on the Blue Ridge Parkway while you’re in town to look at some of the highest peaks east of the Mississippi.
 It’s especially breathtaking in the autumn, but it’s lovely any time of the year.

-If you’re a nature buff, you’ll also love the North Carolina Arboretum, Craggy Gardens, and the Western North Carolina Nature Center.
-For those seeking indoor activities, a tour of the Gilded Age Biltmore Estate can’t be missed.
-And, be sure to check out The Folk Art Center, the Asheville Pinball Museum, and the Basilica of Saint Lawrence while you’re in town also.
+You’ll also love the North Carolina Arboretum, Craggy Gardens, and the Western North Carolina Nature Center if you’re a nature buff.
+A tour of the Gilded Age Biltmore Estate can’t be missed for those seeking indoor activities.
+Be sure to check out The Folk Art Center, the Asheville Pinball Museum, and the Basilica of Saint Lawrence while in town.

 23. Myrtle Beach, South Carolina

-This beach town is quiet and not all that busy even during peak season.
-Myrtle Beach is therefore a pleasant and affordable spot for people who want to get away from it all on a budget.
+This beach town is quiet and not all that busy, even during peak season.
+Myrtle Beach is a pleasant and affordable spot for people who want to get away from it all on a budget.